venki3v/Amazon-Alexa-IOT/README.md

 testhttpget.js is the business logic code to be included and can be ignored for customized calls

 api url can be modifed to call a different endpoint like particle.io or amazon iot.

+In this use case we query a car tire pressure message from the platform and issue a command to start and stop the car using the platform API
+Platform would call the right device and issue the right command and send the response back to the alexa to read